thkoch2001/yt2feed/README.md

 ## TODO

-- setup feed rendering with xsl stylesheet like ydl-podcast does
 - add command to generate opml file?
 - maybe add a command to call rsync
 - see TODO statements in code